Robust Finite-Memory Policy Gradients for Hidden-Model POMDPs: Benchmark descriptions

 The benchmarks are described using an extension of the guarded-command language PRISM~\cite{KNP11}, where each HM-POMDP is described as a POMDP that contains several parameters (so-called \emph{holes}), similar to~\cite{atva-2024}.
 Unlike standard parametric POMDPs, where parameters only affect transition probabilities, holes can also occur in the guard, state update, and rewards associated with the given command.

-Obstacles(N,X) and Avoid consider grid worlds~\cite{Littman1997LearningPF} where an agent is tasked with reaching a target cell, similar to the one depicted in~\Cref{fig:ex:family}.
-Obstacles(N,X) considers an NxN grid with X static obstacles, where holes describe possible obstacle locations.
-Similarly, Avoid describes a 5x5 grid where the agent must reach the target while avoiding adversaries patrolling the grid; the holes determine the initial locations of adversaries as well as their overall behavior.
+Obstacles($N$,$X$) and Avoid consider grid worlds~\cite{Littman1997LearningPF} where an agent is tasked with reaching a target cell, similar to the one depicted in~\Cref{fig:ex:family}.
+Obstacles($N$,$X$) considers an $N$ by $N$ grid with $X$ static obstacles, where holes describe possible obstacle locations.
+Similarly, Avoid describes a $5$ by $5$ grid where the agent must reach the target while avoiding adversaries patrolling the grid; the holes determine the initial locations of adversaries as well as their overall behavior.

 Network~\cite{NPZ17,DBLP:conf/globecom/YangMZ11} concerns the downlink scheduling of traffic to a number of different users.
 The model describes a time-slotted system: each packet corresponds to one time period, and these periods are divided into an equal number of slots.
 The goal is to maximize the number of packets delivered to the users across all the channels.
 The holes in this HM-POMDP determine the total number of packets/periods and the number of slots in each period.